survoai/humalect-docs/docs/06-Clusters/create-an-Azure-cluster.md

 ## Steps to create an Azure Cluster:
-Go to clusters tab from the left side navigation bar on Humalect platform and click on `Create new cluster`.
+Go to the clusters tab from the left side navigation bar on the Humalect platform and click on `Create new cluster`.

 ![azure-cluster-creation](./../../static/img/azure-cluster-creation.png)